lybsoft/bassfx_wasapi/README.md

 # lybBass FX

-This software tries to mimic "Virtual Subwoofer" Technology that was used in certain Windows Application for low end speakers that can't handle frequencies below 80hz.
+This software tries to mimic "Virtual Subwoofer" Technology that was used in certain Windows Application for low end speakers that can't handle low frequencies or bass.

 # [Download here](https://lybsoft.github.io/bassfx_wasapi/release.zip)